 - Data controller: An organization, typically a company, that decides a) what data will be stored/processed, b) the purpose for which such data is stored/processed, and c) the means and methods of the data storage/processing.

 The data controller is ultimately responsible for implementing appropriate measures ensuring that the requirements of GDPR are adhered to, both in its own organization and by subcontractors, such that the data subjects can exercise all their rights according to GDPR and such that none of the provisions are violated.

 - Data processor: An organization, typically a subcontractor of the data controller, that stores/processes personal data on behalf of and according to the directions of the data controller.

-GDPR applies to any data subject, data controller or data processor that are based in the EU, as well as for personal data of any EU resident even if the controller and/or the processor(s) are based outside the EU.
+GDPR applies to any data subject, data controller, or data processor that is based in the EU, as well as for personal data of any EU resident even if the controller and/or the processor(s) are based outside the EU.

 GDPR grants several rights to individuals (data subjects) regarding storage and processing of, as well as access to, their own personal data:

 - Information about registration: Data subjects must be able to get information about the terms of the storage/processing of their own personal data, e.g. what kind of data is being stored/processed, for what purpose, for how long, etc.

 - Access to data: Data subjects must be able to access and review their own personal data (with some exceptions).